 Are scholarships available for international students?
 Can I get a full scholarship?+

 Yes.
 Scholarship (financial aid) is based on need and academic achievement.
-If you are an international student applying for financial aid, please submit the International Student Financial Aid Application and Certification of Finances Form with you application.
+If you are an international student applying for financial aid, please submit the International Student Financial Aid Application and Certification of Finances Form with your application.
 Although financial aid is available for international students, the process is highly competitive.
 If admitted, Gettysburg will meet 100% of the students need.

 Can I apply through Early Decision if I wish to receive financial aid?+